rpivo/react-vs-svelte-vs-vue/README.md

 #### Pros

-- Easy to understand
-- Entry point is clearly defined and we can achieve a separation of concerns, if desired
-- Easy to scaffold up a basic setup and introduce CSS later on.
+- Easy to scaffold up a basic, agnostic setup and introduce CSS and build opinions later on.

 #### Cons